Our Problems Don’t Need Problems

 Some Simple Tools to Help Deal with Stress

 Substances are sneaky.
-We tend to use them as a way to escape, but often end up only adding to whatever problems we were trying to get away from.
+We tend to use them as a way to escape, but often end up only adding to the problems we were trying to get away from.
 There are smarter, healthier ways to help feel in control.

 These are just tools, not magic.
 Small, simple shifts designed to lighten the load.
 They take some practice, and they aren’t perfect.
 Try them out and see what works best.
 It might feel a little silly at first, but that’s ok.